fmalina/revisions-blocl/activism/howwestwaslost.md

 whole.

 Superior know-how should have always given the West a leading edge.
-But it didn’t.
+But it didn't.
 Even when technology has not been stolen, it’s been given away.
 Western companies fell for the allure of low costs of production, and set up shop across the emerging world in droves.